 8. Kangnam Boongeopang

 Craving sweets?
 Hit up this adorable shop in Lotte Mall for a mid day snack that will seriously satisfy.
 Boongeopang is a popular Asian dessert that’s shaped like a fish, and it contains a sweet filling of your choice!
 Red bean’s usually the most popular, but custard is really yummy as well.

 If you like matcha, or anything matcha related, Osulloc is a must.
 We visited two different locations (one in Lotte Mall, the other in Insa-Dong) and enjoyed their drinks on both occasions.
 On top of refreshing beverages, they also offer matcha crepe cakes, roll cakes, bingsoo and more!
 It’s a lovely place to grab dessert or get a hot cup of tea so make a note for yourself.

 Last but not least, Won Grandma Noodle & Bossam.
 This is yet another restaurant that can be found in the Lotte Mall in Jamshil, and their noodle and pork belly sets are affordable, filling and super nomtastic.
 They have several different kinds of noodz, but their bibim was our favorite by far.
 It had a really intense kick to it though so consider yourself warned!
 As for the meat, it was very tender, and their accompanying slaw provided some seriously awesome textural contrast.

-Alright friends, we hope you enjoyed our latest guide featuring the top ten best restaurants in South Korea.
+Alright friends, we hope you enjoyed our latest guide featuring highlights from our latest trip to South Korea.
 Obviously, this is just the tip of the iceberg – like the tip of the tip of the iceberg – but we hope you got some delicious ideas from our roundup.
 Let us know what you thought of our picks by leaving a comment below, and check out more guides by clicking here.